Blood Red Shoes: Fire Like This

 After their autumn-winter tour of 2008, which covered over 12 countries, the band took a performance stop in the first months of 2009 to write songs for their next record.
 They began touring again in March 2009, introducing new songs at every gig, sometimes including unfinished songs or those without lyrics.
 They opened for Foals in Brighton in 2009 to road-test some new material by playing all new songs except for "It's Getting Boring by the Sea" and "This Is Not For You".
 On 17 May 2009, the band played All Tomorrow's Parties (ATP festival), having been invited to play by the Breeders.
-The band recorded their second album with Mike Crossey at the Motor Museum studio in Liverpool.
+The band recorded their second album with Mike Crossey at the Motor Museum recording studio in Liverpool.
 They also contributed an instrumental track called "Carry Knots" on a compilation CD for Audioscope, in aid of the homeless charity Shelter, which was released in October 2009.

 On 25 November 2009, the band made a new track, "Colours Fade", available to download from their website.

 Independent music webzine The Music Magazine commented that the band's sound had been boosted.
 Author Jamie Smith wrote: "It takes the tried and tested BRS formula and as they say, turns it up to eleven.
 It’s seven minutes long.
 It pretty much defines epic.
 It sounds HUGE."

 The album's first single "Light It Up" premiered on 5 January 2010 on Radio 1 by Huw Stephens filling in for Zane Lowe.
 The single was released on 22 February, one week before the release of their second album Fire Like This on 1 March 2010.
 Further singles "Don't Ask" and "Heartsink" were released in May and August respectively, which was followed by a European and North American tour in October.
 In September 2010, the band recorded a few new songs which they hope to release as an EP.

 In 2010, the band's song "It's Getting Boring by the Sea" featured in the film Scott Pilgrim vs. the World.
 It is included on the film's official soundtrack and the band also attended the film's UK premiere in London.
 Director Edgar Wright is a fan of the band and decided to include it after seeing them live.
 The same song was also featured in an episode of Misfits, plus later in 2010 the song "When We Wake" was used in the TV show Huge and "Colours Fade" was used in CSI: NY in Season 8.